TexasShelby CountyCourt Process

 1. Arraignment (First Appearance)

-- Entering a Plea: You will be asked to enter a plea of "guilty," "not guilty," or "no contest."
-It is strongly advised to plead not guilty at the arraignment.
-This preserves your rights and allows your attorney time to investigate the case, review the evidence, and negotiate with the prosecution.
+• Entering a Plea: You'll be asked to enter a plea of "guilty," "not guilty," or "no contest."
+It is generally advisable to plead "not guilty" at this stage, even if you believe you are guilty, as this allows you time to review the evidence and explore your options.

 2. Pre-Trial Hearings

-- Plea Negotiations: Based on the evidence gathered during discovery, your attorney will engage in plea negotiations with the prosecutor.
-The goal is to reach an agreement that minimizes the potential penalties you face.
+• Plea Negotiations: During pre-trial hearings, your attorney may engage in plea negotiations with the prosecutor.
+The goal is to reach an agreement that avoids a trial.

-- Typical Plea Deals in Shelby: While it's impossible to guarantee specific outcomes, common plea deals in Shelby County DUI cases might involve reduced charges (e.g., reckless driving), probation instead of jail time, or a reduced fine.
+• Typical Plea Deals in Shelby County: Plea deals can vary widely, but common options include reduced charges (e.g., from DUI to reckless driving), probation, or reduced penalties.
 The availability and terms of plea deals depend on the specific facts of your case, your prior criminal record, and the prosecutor's willingness to negotiate.

 3. Trial (If No Plea Deal)

-- What Prosecution Must Prove: The prosecution has the burden of proving your guilt beyond a reasonable doubt.
-In a DUI case, they must prove that you were operating a motor vehicle in a public place while intoxicated (having a blood alcohol concentration [BAC] of 0.08 or higher, or lacking the normal use of your mental or physical faculties due to alcohol or drugs).
+• What Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were driving a motor vehicle in a public place while intoxicated.
+"Intoxicated" means having a blood alcohol concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol, a controlled substance, a drug, or a combination of these substances.

-- Typical Trial Length: DUI trials can range in length from one day to several days, depending on the complexity of the case and the number of witnesses involved.
+• Typical Trial Length: DUI trials can vary in length, but they typically last from one to three days, depending on the complexity of the case.

 First Offense